New BGCI / ArbNet Partnership Agreement Signed

-On 5 July 2017, the second BGCI / ArbNet partnership agreement was signed between the South London Botanical Institute (SLBI) and the Botanic Garden of the Sapienza Unversity, Rome, Italy
+On 5 July 2017, the second BGCI / ArbNet partnership agreement was signed between the South London Botanical Institute (SLBI) and the Botanic Garden of the Sapienza University, Rome, Italy.
+The Partnership Agreement was signed by Caroline Pankhurst for SLBI and Fabio Attore for the Botanic Garden of Rome.

 Through the agreement, the two Parties agree to cooperate in the following areas: